jethrolai/how-to-do-my-job/tech_terms.md

     - A dynamic functional programming language running on Erlang VM
 ## External sorting
     - sorting when the input cannot fit in the memory.
+## Floyd's Tortoise and Hare
+    - using two pointers moving in two different speeds to detect cycle.
 ## Go
     - Golang, a programming language
 ## Julia